 The establishment project of the Museum of Printing at the New England Regional Art Museum (NERAM) was to preserve this historically significant collection by building a gallery space to house it and open the collection to the public.
 To that end NERAM drew together a unique combination of private, corporate, philanthropic and government sponsors.
 These Foundation Sponsors – John B. Fairfax, AM, Timothy V. Fairfax, Rural Press Ltd, The Andrew Thyne Reid Charitable Trust and the NSW Government Ministry for the Arts – responded to the vision of the only public museum devoted to the printing trade and the vision of the only regional museum to combine art and industry under the one roof.

 The building project began from the ground up – literally.
-The new gallery spaces occupy what was once dirt floor and concrete pilings underneath the east wing of the Art Museum.
-With the construction completed and the Museum of Printing now open, one phase has been completed.
-Yet the never ending project of the Museum of Printing – the search for the story of the print industry in Australia and, in particular, the importance of that industry to rural and regional New South Wales – has just begun.
+The museum space occupies what was once dirt floor and concrete pilings underneath the east wing of the Art Museum.
+With the construction completed and the Museum of Printing now open, one phase has been completed; yet the never-ending project of the Museum of Printing – showcasing the importance of the printing industry to rural and regional New South Wales – continues.